contactkkiran/synthetic-data--generation/README.md

 This README covers the **basic foundation**.
 In the future, this can be extended into a complete **Test Data Factory** for your project.

+Faker Installation & Usage with TypeScript

+This guide explains how to install and use Faker with TypeScript step by step.
+Faker helps generate synthetic, dynamic, and realistic test data for GUI and API automation.

+⸻

+Prerequisites

+Ensure the following are installed on your system:
+	•	Node.js (LTS)
+	•	npm

+Verify installation:
 ---